 Popular understanding of the HIV/AIDS pandemic in Sub-Saharan Africa is riddled with contradiction and speculation.
 This is revealed in HIV/AIDS in Sub-Saharan Africa, which explores the various contexts in which debate about HIV/AIDS takes place and examines how the pandemic is perceived by scholars, religious leaders and traditional healers, among others - in communities in and around South Africa.
 Using a social theory lens, the book focuses on not only the cultural and contextual practices, but also the methodological and epistemological orientations around HIV/AIDS in education that shape community and individual interpretations of this disease. --Provided by publisher

-The Race to Discover the AIDS Virus Stuart Kallen
+The Race to Discover the AIDS Virus by Stuart Kallen

 In the early 1980s, doctors sounded the alarm.
 A mysterious new disease--acquired immunodeficiency syndrome, or AIDS--was spreading around the world.
 While many of the first AIDS patients were gay men, no one seemed to be immune from the deadly blood-borne disease.
 Researchers set to work to discover what was causing AIDS.
 They suspected a virus.
 Two teams of scientists- one in the United States and one in France - worked tirelessly to identify the virus and to develop a blood test to detect it.
 This title written for young adult readers highlights the urgency and drama surrounding the scientific discovery of a new and deadly disease while it continues to spread.